-The above image is the Web-based Management screen.
-The three main areas are the Tool Bar on top, the Function Tree, and the Main Configuration Screen.
+The three main areas are the Tool Bar on top, the Function Tree on the left, and the Main Configuration Screen.

-The Tool Bar provides a quick and convenient way for essential utility functions like firmware and configuration management.
+The Tool Bar provides a quick and convenient way for accessing essential functions such as firmware upgrades and basic settings.

-By choosing different functions in the Function Tree, you can change all the settings in the Main Configuration Screen.
+Clicking on a section or subsection in the function tree will display all the settings of that section in the main configuration screen.
 The main configuration screen will show the current status of your Switch by clicking the model name on top of the function tree.

-At the upper right corner of the screen the username and current IP address will be displayed.
+In the upper-right corner of the screen the username and current IP address will be displayed.